Annie0728/tetris/README.md

 # Tetris App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created and coded with React and JS.
+The goal of this project is to build knowledge in JS and continue working with the React library.

+This app mostly follows this guide: [https://www.youtube.com/watch?v=yCEIgEOZ36g&ab_channel=RestfulCoder](https://www.youtube.com/watch?v=yCEIgEOZ36g&ab_channel=RestfulCoder)

 ## Available Scripts